d-bl/MAE-gf/docs/counting-snow/index.md

 6 pairs / threads
 -----------------

+Research tells us we have 230+325+100+58=713 families of pair diagrams for six pair snowflakes.
+Details follow.
+Varying stitches for each family member gives an ocean of options.

 ### All pairs entering before any pair leaves

-With six threads or pairs we have 6x5x4x3x2=720 permutations for the order of pairs at the end.
+With six threads or pairs we have 6x5x4x3x2=720 permutations for the order of pairs after completing a snowflake.
-After filtering reflections we still have [230 options](permutations-for-6.txt).
+After filtering reflected versions we still have [230 options](permutations-for-6.txt).
-20 have internal bdpq reflections, 28 have bd (marked with a +) and 28 have bp (marked with a *).
+20 have internal bdpq reflections, another 28 have only bd reflections (marked with a +) an           d 28 have bp (marked with a *).

 These permutations are heads of families.
 Only sometimes this family-head is a workable diagram.
 Workable or not, you can bend the pairs of a permutation into (more) workable diagrams.
-When swapping starts and/or ends you would end up in another family.
+When swapping starts and/or ends you are interfering with another family.
 The not-exhaustive families below are created manually from some of the generated permutations.

 ![](654321.svg)